Best and worst U.S. domiciles for American expats

 If you are domiciled in one of these states, consider moving your domicile to a state in Group 1 or Group 2.

-Since you do not live in these high-tax states and are essentially paying for infrastructure and services that you do not use, changing your domicile to a state with no income tax or more favorable tax policies can lead to substantial financial savings and simplify your tax compliance.
+Because you do not spend time in these high-tax states, you are essentially paying for infrastructure and services that you do not use.
+Changing your domicile to a state with no income tax or more favorable tax policies can produce substantial financial savings and simplify your tax compliance.

 States: